elenderg/PAL-1000/instruções de compilação.md

 `Find a routine given the monikettes.`
 `If the routine is nil, convert the monikettes to a moniker.` `Destroy the monikettes.`
-`If the routine is nil, abort with "I don't know how to '" then the moniker then "'." and the byte pointer; exit.` `Add a fourth fragment given the call internal tag and the routine.`
+`If the routine is nil, abort with "_I don't know how to '_" then the moniker then "_'._" and the byte pointer; exit.` `Add a fourth fragment given the call internal tag and the routine.`

 `To put a term into another term:`